-As of September 2007, Aramco's total cumulative C&C production was 112 Gb, being 61% of the URR 185 Gb.
-Over half of the 112 Gb has been produced from the super giant Ghawar.
+As of December 2007, Aramco's total cumulative C&C production was 113 Gb, being 61% of the URR 185 Gb.
+Over half of the 113 Gb has been produced from the super giant Ghawar.
 Abqaiq, Berri and Safaniya have also been significant producers.
-It is assumed that Aramco will increase their production during this winter according to recent OPEC quota increases.
+Aramco has increased their production during this winter to 9 mbd according to recent OPEC quota increases.
 Aramco has produced over half of the estimated URR and the production curve is forecast to follow a typical post peak decline curve, shown by the red line in Fig 9.
 Unfortunately, the new production capacities from AFK, Shaybah expansion, Nuayyim and Khurais are not enough to offset decline from existing fields.
 Aramco has probably scheduled Manifa last because it will produce heavy oil which is less marketable than lighter grades.